Indispensable ASN.1 Engine

 Explicit

-, set the desired tag and add the desired elements using the ASN.1 builder DSL:
+To explicitly tag any number of elements, simply invoke Asn1.ExplicitlyTagged, set the desired tag and add the desired elements using the ASN.1 builder DSL:

-To create an explicit tag (to compare it to a parsed, explicitly tagged element, for example), just pass tag number (and optionally) tag class to Asn1.ExplicitTag
+To create an explicit tag (to compare it to a parsed, explicitly tagged element, for example), just pass tag number (and optionally) tag class to Asn1.ExplicitTag.

 Implicit